 Major League All-Stars take center stage

-MILWAUKEE, July 9 (UPI) -- The 2002 Major League All-Star Game was be played Tuesday night at Miller Park in Milwaukee.
-The best in the sport gathered in the hometown of Commissioner Bud Selig to stage the first All-Star Game in Milwaukee since the National League won, 6-3, in 1975 at County Stadium.
+MILWAUKEE, July 9 (UPI) -- The 2002 Major League All-Star Game will be played Tuesday night at Miller Park in Milwaukee.
+The best in the sport have gathered in the hometown of Commissioner Bud Selig to stage the first All-Star Game in Milwaukee since the National League won, 6-3, in 1975 at County Stadium.

 Many of the questions asked of the All-Stars Monday dealt with either labor issues or steroid use, putting a damper on what is supposed to be a time of celebration.
 The players will try to put the focus back on the field when the American League goes after its sixth straight win in the Mid-Summer Classic.